freekh/blog/2014/02/19/resolution-engine-0.md

 By convention, there will be **maximum** one **compatible** Variant per commit.
 So for a given commit, you could for example have 2 variants with version = 1.0.1 and 1.2.0.
 If there is a new release you would bump the binary-compatible one (1.0.1 is replaced with 1.0.2).

 When creating a Resolver you have to specify which commits of the repositories you want to use.
-There is a separate file per Variant which tells Adept all the repositories it needs again.
+When resolving, Adept will look up a file for each possible Variant which contains all the repositories that Variant needs.
+If you think Adept does some more work on the repositories here, you are right.
+On the other hand, you will only ever have to do look up a repository once.

 The take-away here though is that Adept will use the *latest* commit for a repository that is specified twice.